We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Most versatile swaddle: Woolino Swaddle Blanket

-Swaddling is an age-old practice that involves wrapping an infant securely in a blanket from the neck down, so that both their arms and legs are tucked in tightly.
+Swaddling is an age-old practice that involves wrapping an infant securely in a blanket from the neck down.
+Both their arms and legs are tucked in tightly.

-The practice is meant to mimic the way a baby is positioned in the womb — with little-to-no space for their arms or legs to flail around.
+The technique is meant to mimic the way a baby is positioned in the womb — with little-to-no space for their arms or legs to flail around.

-Keeping a baby wrapped in a swaddle helps reduce the startle (aka Moro) reflex, an involuntary response to being startled by anything from a sudden sound or no reason at all.
-This reflex disappears by 3 to 6 months, but can be quite sleep-inhibiting during those first few weeks and months at home.
+Keeping a baby wrapped in a swaddle helps reduce the startle reflex, aka the Moro reflex.
+This is an involuntary response to being startled by anything from a sudden sound to no reason at all.
+It disappears by 3 to 6 months old, but it can really prevent sleep during those first few weeks and months at home.

 Not only does swaddling intend to help your little one sleep longer and more soundly, but it also might help you score some much-needed Zzz’s as well.

-Healthy infants should be placed on their backs to sleep as this is the safest position for an infant to sleep, says the AAP.
+Be sure to place healthy infants on their backs when they sleep.
+This is the safest position for an infant to sleep, says the American Academy of Pediatrics (AAP).

 You’ll want to stop swaddling as soon as your baby shows signs of trying to roll over, the AAP says.
 This is usually between 2 and 4 months of age.
 This is very important for safe sleeping.

 - Traditional blanket swaddles.
 These are simply large and soft blankets that you can wrap your baby up in using a swaddling technique.
 They can also serve other purposes — a blanket or burp cloth, for example — once your baby is no longer swaddling.
 Make sure your infant is swaddled securely so they can’t roll, nor can the blanket become loose and create a suffocation risk.

 - Swaddling sacks.
 For new parents who don’t have the swaddling technique down pat, these are much more appealing.
 They’re set up to basically swaddle your baby for you thanks to snaps, Velcro, and zippers.